Smith-Pad/osui/README.md

 `sudo pacman -S gcc`

+## Setting up Wayland Dependencies

+This section will be documentated later on...

 ## Setting up XORG Dependencies

 In this section, we are going to talk about installing x11 dependencies for OSUI.
 Here are the lists of them.